ChengzeHsiao/DogSSH/README.md

 ## 🔐 Security Notice

-lazyssh does not introduce any new security risks.
+dogssh does not introduce any new security risks.
 It is simply a UI/TUI wrapper around your existing `~/.ssh/config` file.

 - All SSH connections are executed through your system’s native ssh binary (OpenSSH).

-- Private keys, passwords, and credentials are never stored, transmitted, or modified by lazyssh.
+- Private keys, passwords, and credentials are never stored, transmitted, or modified by dogssh.

 - Your existing IdentityFile paths and ssh-agent integrations work exactly as before.

-- lazyssh only reads and updates your `~/.ssh/config`.
+- dogssh only reads and updates your `~/.ssh/config`.
 A backup of the file is created automatically before any changes.

 - File permissions on your SSH config are preserved to ensure security.

 ## 🛡️ Config Safety: Non‑destructive writes and backups

-- Non‑destructive edits: lazyssh only writes the minimal required changes to your ~/.ssh/config.
+- Non‑destructive edits: dogssh only writes the minimal required changes to your ~/.ssh/config.
 It uses a parser that preserves existing comments, spacing, order, and any settings it didn’t touch.
 Your handcrafted comments and formatting remain intact.
 - Atomic writes: updates are written to a temporary file and then atomically renamed over the original, minimizing the risk of partial writes.
 - Backups:
-  - One‑time original backup: before lazyssh makes its first change, it creates a single snapshot named config.original.backup beside your SSH config.
+  - One‑time original backup: before dogssh makes its first change, it creates a single snapshot named config.original.backup beside your SSH config.
 If this file is present, it will never be recreated or overwritten.
-  - Rolling backups: on every subsequent save, lazyssh also creates a timestamped backup named like: ~/.ssh/config-<timestamp>-lazyssh.backup.
+  - Rolling backups: on every subsequent save, dogssh also creates a timestamped backup named like: ~/.ssh/config-<timestamp>-dogssh.backup.
 The app keeps at most 10 of these backups, automatically removing the oldest ones.

 ## 📷 Screenshots